 The course content is organized in three units:

-Unit 2 - Making rigorous conclusions: In this part we introduce modelling and statistical inference for making data-based conclusions.
+Unit 4 - Making rigorous conclusions: In this unit we introduce modelling and statistical inference for making data-based conclusions.
 We discuss building, interpreting, and selecting models, visualizing interaction effects, and prediction and model validation.
 Statistical inference is introduced from a simulation based perspective, and the Central Limit Theorem is discussed very briefly to lay the foundation for future coursework in statistics.

 Unit 5 - Looking forward: In the last unit we present a series of modules such as interactive reporting and visualization with Shiny, text analysis, and Bayesian inference.
 These are independent modules that educators can choose to include in their introductory data science curriculum depending on how much time they have left in the semester.